Skip to main content

 Amyloid-Beta & Tau Pathology Reduction May reduce the accumulation of pathological proteins associated with neurodegenerative conditions.
 Testosterone

 The consideration of male hormone optimization for cognitive benefits extends beyond simple symptom management.
-It represents a sophisticated intervention aimed at recalibrating fundamental biological systems that underpin long-term and function.
+It represents a sophisticated intervention aimed at recalibrating fundamental biological systems that underpin long-term brain health and function.
 This systems-biology perspective recognizes that the brain’s cognitive output is a reflection of its overall metabolic and hormonal environment.

 References